Felvidek (video game)

-Felvidek is an indie role-playing video game developed by Jozef Pavelka and Vlado Ganaj, and published by Tutto Passa.
+Felvidek is a 2024 indie role-playing video game developed by Jozef Pavelka and Vlado Ganaj, and published by Tutto Passa.
 It was released for Windows on March 29, 2024.
-Developed in the RPG Maker engine, its gameplay resembles that of a JRPG, but it is set in an alternate history region of Earth called Felvidék in a low fantasy version of the Middle Ages.
+Developed in RPG Maker MV, its gameplay resembles that of a JRPG, set in an alternate history low fantasy version of medieval Slovakia in a region called Felvidék.
 Its realistic, but low-resolution and heavily-dithered monotone graphics are styled after the fifth generation era of consoles.

 Gameplay

 While Felvidek describes itself as a JRPG, there are no character levels, with all battles being scripted and story-based.
 The game's first-person battles also depict combat animations from that perspective.